Azure/bicep-types-az/generated/network/microsoft.network/2019-12-01/types.md

 ### Properties
 * **requestHeaderConfigurations**: [ApplicationGatewayHeaderConfiguration](#applicationgatewayheaderconfiguration)[]: Request Header Actions in the Action Set.
 * **responseHeaderConfigurations**: [ApplicationGatewayHeaderConfiguration](#applicationgatewayheaderconfiguration)[]: Response Header Actions in the Action Set.
+* **urlConfiguration**: [ApplicationGatewayUrlConfiguration](#applicationgatewayurlconfiguration): Url configuration of the Actions set in Application Gateway.

 ## ApplicationGatewayHeaderConfiguration
 ### Properties
 * **headerName**: string: Header name of the header configuration.
 * **headerValue**: string: Header value of the header configuration.

+## ApplicationGatewayUrlConfiguration
+### Properties
+* **modifiedPath**: string: Url path which user has provided for url rewrite.
+Null means no path will be updated.
+Default value is null.
+* **modifiedQueryString**: string: Query string which user has provided for url rewrite.
+Null means no query string will be updated.
+Default value is null.
+* **reroute**: bool: If set as true, it will re-evaluate the url path map provided in path based request routing rules using modified path.
+Default value is false.

 ## ApplicationGatewayRewriteRuleCondition
 ### Properties